PainfulDiodes/BeanPort/README.md

 8. The PIO drives the data bus with the pulled byte
 9. The data level shifter (3.3V → 5V), relays the data signals to the target system

-The host steps (1-3) and the target steps (4-9) operate independently of each other.
-The host will be told whether it can send more data.
+The host-driven steps (1-3) and the target-driven steps (4-9) operate independently of each other.
+The Pico's USB system will manage flow control with the host.
 The target will be told through the status register when there is data to read, or when it can send more data:

 **Status → target**